bendalab/plottools/docs/scalebars.md

 For vertical scalebars, `va` (vertical alignment) determines whether the anchor is on the 'top', 'center', or 'bottom' of the scalebar.
 The horizontal alignment (`ha`) determines whether the annotation is to the 'left' or to the 'right' of the scale bar.
+Vertical alignment of the annotation text relative to the scalebar (`vat`) can be 'center' (default), 'top' or 'bottom'.
 In the figure the position of the scalebar, the anchor point, is shown as a red circle.

 ![ypos](figures/scalebars-ypos.png)